mmitch/gonefishing/README.md

 ## Limitations

-Gone Fishing uses a fishing rod to track whether you want to equip or unequip your fishing gear.
-If you don't have a fishing rod in your inventory, Gone Fishing can become confused and re-equipping your original gear might not work (e.g. if you have a fishing hat but no fishing rod).

 Gone Fishing is dumb and does not save your previous equipment to disk.
 If you log out while wearing your fishing gear, Gone Fishing can't switch back to your original gear after you log in again.
 (In fact Gonefishing will think your fishing gear is your original gear and again become confused.)

+Gone Fishing uses an equipment set named "GONEFISHING_tmp" to store your original gear.
+After restoring your gear, the equipment set is deleted.
+So be warned: If you create you own equipment set named "GONEFISHING_tmp", it will be overwritten and deleted.
+Of course nobody will ever name their equipment sets that way, but you officially have been warned :-)

 #### Todo list